 Our Altar Guild prepares the altar before every service.
+This ministry is a growing and important ministry at St. John's.
 If you are interested in aiding preparing the altar for worship, please contact the church office at email@example.com.

 We hold prayer services Monday - Thursday at 9:15am in person or on Facebook Live.
 We also hold monthly services of Compline, a close of day meditative service.
 Check our events page for updated Compline services.
 All are welcome.

 For pastoral care or support, our priest-in-charge is Fr.
 David Klutterman.
 You can reach him at firstname.lastname@example.org or at 715.532.4685.